-1893 The Routing Information Update message is used by a bus owner to give routing information to a bridge for the bus on which the message is being received.
-1894

-1895 Because the physical address format is based on the bus over which the request is delivered, the bus owner must use the medium-specific physical address format for the addresses sent using this command.
-1896 routing information update entries cannot be split across instances of the command).
-1899
+- The Routing Information Update message is used by a bus owner to give routing information to a bridge for the bus on which the message is being received. - Because the physical address format is based on the bus over which the request is delivered, the bus owner shall use the medium-specific physical address format for the addresses sent using this command. - 2072 An MCTP bridge may be sent more than one instance of this command to transfer the update information. - 2073 An integral number of routing information update entries shall be provided in the command (that is, - 2074 routing information update entries cannot be split across instances of the command).